Skip to content

 Smoothness

 This class analyzes movement smoothness using SPARC (Spectral Arc Length) and Jerk RMS metrics.
+It can accept either position or velocity signals as input.
+When position is provided, velocity is automatically computed.
 It can optionally apply Savitzky-Golay filtering to reduce noise before analysis.

 SPARC implementation is based on Balasubramanian et al. (2015) "On the analysis of movement smoothness" from Journal of NeuroEngineering and Rehabilitation.
 SPARC values are typically negative, with values closer to 0 indicating less smooth movements.
 Healthy reaching movements typically yield SPARC values around -1.4 to -1.6, while pathological movements may range from -3 to -10 or lower.